What's New

 Use when you want the app to read dimension text for you.

-1. Click "DIMENSION" button (turns blue when active)
+1. Click the "EXTRACT" button (turns blue when active)

-• "OCR" (gray button) = Unlimited usage, good for clear text
+• OCR mode (Tesseract) = Unlimited usage, good for clear text

 3. Click and drag to select dimension text (tight selection works best)